Russia should expect more drone attacks after latest Moscow strike, Ukraine warns

 Moscow has said it would treat any ships leaving or entering Ukrainian ports as valid targets after it ended a deal for Ukraine to export its grain through Black Sea last month.
 Russia has since struck Ukrainian ports and grain infrastructure repeatedly.

 Kyiv has previously used drones to target Russia's navy base in Crimea and the bridge that Russia has built to the peninsula.
 Russia illegally annexed Crimea from Ukraine in 2014, and Kyiv has pledged to recover it along with other territory seized by Moscow since its full-scale invasion began last February.

+Late on Tuesday, the Moscow-installed governor of the Sevastopol district of Crimea said a drone had been shot down there too.

 Reuters contributed to this report